marcusjoshm/pb_cap_analysis/README.md

 ### Background Subtraction Approaches

 1. **Gaussian Peak Detection** (default):
-   - Analyzes perimeter intensity histogram
+   - Analyzes perimeter intensity histogram with range starting at 0 to capture near-zero peaks
+   - Uses lower prominence threshold (0.05) to detect subtle peaks
-   - Detects Gaussian peaks
+   - Detects Gaussian peaks in smoothed histogram
-   - Single peak → uses that peak as background
+   - **Default mode** (no `--max-background`): Uses the leftmost (lowest intensity) detected peak as background
+   - **Constrained mode** (with `--max-background`): Only considers peaks below the specified threshold
+     - Selects the most prominent peak below the threshold
+     - If no peaks detected, uses the histogram bin with highest frequency below the threshold
+     - Ensures background values stay within expected range
-   - Multiple peaks → uses lower peak as background (assumes higher peak is from nearby enriched structure)
+   - Multiple peaks → assumes higher peak is from nearby enriched structure
+   - Fallback: If no peaks detected at all, uses the maximum of the histogram as background

 2. **Minimum Value**:
    - Uses minimum perimeter intensity as background
    - Simpler but may overestimate enrichment if minimum is anomalously low

+### ROI Enlargement

+The `--enlarge-rois` parameter allows expanding perimeter ROIs for background estimation:
+- Uses binary dilation with 4-connected structuring element (equivalent to ImageJ's RoiEnlarger)
+- Expands the perimeter region by the specified number of pixels
+- Useful when the default dilated mask doesn't provide enough perimeter pixels for reliable background estimation
+- Example: `--enlarge-rois 5` expands each perimeter ROI by 5 pixels in all directions

 ### Background Multiplication Factor